milannzz/Sorting-Algorithm-Visualizer/README.md

 # Sorting-Algorithm-Visualizer-in-Python
 The human brain can easily process visuals instead of long codes to understand the algorithms.
-In this article, a program that program visualizes the different sort Algorithm has been implemented.
+In this article, a program that program visualizes the different sort Algorithm has been implemented using python and alot of debugging/google searches.

 **How To use -**
 1. open Sorting-Algorithms-Visualizer.exe.